happybono/BusInfoSystem/README.md

 Initial release.

 #### August 26, 2020
-Added Open API document which provided by the Government of South Korea. </br>
+Added Open API document which the Government of South Korea provides. </br>
-Modified variables to consistent with bus route numbers.
+Modified variables to be consistent with bus route numbers.

 #### August 29, 2020
-Fixed bug : When there is "no buses in service", doesn't clear the variable "rcvbuf".
+Fixed bug : When there are "no buses in service," the variable "rcvbuf" is not cleared.

 ### v2.0
 #### May 12, 2021